 Soil, Sunlight and Water Recommendations for Parsley

 Seek well-draining soil that's rich in nutrients.
-You can add compost when planting or transplanting to enrich the soil in your planting area.
+You can add compost or organic matter when planting or transplanting to enrich the soil in your planting area.

 Parsley is a sun-loving plant, which makes sense considering its Mediterranean origins, but it's also tolerant of partial sunlight conditions.
 If the summer is incredibly hot, it can stress all sorts of plants, including parsley.
 If you're growing parsley in containers, move the plants to a shadier spot to give them some protection from the all-out heat.
+Morning sun with afternoon shade is best.
 It's also crucial to water parsley during hot spells, especially if your plants are in containers.
 Don't water if the soil feels moist.
 Wait until it's dry before quenching your parsley plant's thirst.